This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Evening

-- Find a lakeside restaurant for an early dinner.
+- Find a lakeside restaurant for dinner.
 Seebistro LUZ is a great option with delicious meals with a view of the lake.

 - End your day by enjoying the sunset by the lake.
 The golden hour is a perfect opportunity for photos.